A hollow, conducting sphere with an outer radius of 0.250 m and a... | Channels for Pearson+

 A hollow, conducting sphere with an outer radius of 0.250 m and an inner radius of 0.200 m has a uniform surface charge density of +6.37×10−6 C/m2.
-A charge of −0.500 μC is now introduced at the center of the cavity inside the sphere. (a) What is the new charge density on the outside of the sphere?
+A charge of −0.500 μC is now introduced at the center of the cavity inside the sphere. (b) Calculate the strength of the electric field just outside the sphere?

 Verified Solution